The Global Classroom provides a demonstration for student interchange between schools in India and the United States.

 Chikhale Adivasi Ashram Shalla provides residential opportunities for 700 tribal students grades 1 -12.
 The school was established in 1989 by the Institute of Cultural Affairs India in conjunction with the Government of India.
 Students in the 11th and 12th standard can focus either on arts and commerce or on science.
 The first three upper level classes had nearly 100% pass rate on their state supported final exams.
 This long-term project represents a joint venture of ICA India, its Indian and international partners in conjunction with Emerging Ecology.

 On January 24, 2015, the school celebrated its 25th Anniversary.
-See "Faces Of Chikhale" by downloading a .pdf file with pictures from the celebration.
+See "Faces Of Chikhale" by downloading a .pdf file with pictures from the celebration or watch the YouTube video of the festivities.
 On January 14, 2016, the school held its 2016 Annual Day to commemorate winners in the previous days' athletic competitions.
 The festivities included awards and a 2-hour cultural program.
-Highlights are available on-line..
+Highlights are available on-line.

 During the first half of January in 2016 and 2017, a groups of 6 Guilford College Students along with Dr. Lavon Williams, head of the Sports Studies Department at Guilford College, spent 12 days in India as a part of their collegiate curriculum.